 Our sweet, tough, beautiful, feisty Demelza is named after a hamlet in the Parish of St Wenn.
 You’ll find it mid-way between Newquay and Bodmin.
 He may not have known it at the time but Graham started something when he turned the place name in a girl’s name.
 Many others followed suit as since the 1950’s and the first TV serialisation Demelza has been a popular Cornish name.

 Another name used by Graham that also wins favour among parents of new born baby girls (particularly of the Cornish variety) is Morwenna.
-It is inspired by the patron saint of Morwenstow, a village in north Cornwall, and is debuted in series three of the current TV production by Elizabeth’s cousin.
+It is inspired by the patron saint of Morwenstow, a village in north Cornwall, and is debuted in series three of the recent TV production by Elizabeth’s cousin.

 Wheal Leisure Mine

 Living in Perranporth for over 30 years Graham didn’t have to look far to find inspiration as on his doorstep was the real Wheal Leisure Mine.
 It was central to mining life in the 16th Century and finally closed in the 20th Century.
 It's main dumps now lie under Wheal Leisure car park which is well used by beach goers enjoying Perranporth’s surf and three-mile golden sweep.

 Another name taken from Perranporth is Nampara, Ross Poldark’s cottage.
 It is the name of an area of Perranporth as well as the name of Graham’s very own home, Nampara Lodge.
 Visit the town today and just off St Michael’s Road you can find a row of terraced houses called Nampara Row which stand on the site of the author’s former home.